 My favorite hero in Hearthstone was—and still is, bless me—Uther Lightbringer.
 An elderly man, clad in golden armor and sporting a large, luscious beard, Uther was the epitome of justice.
 Everything about him, and the Paladin class he championed, was about fairness, from the Equality spell that set all minions’ health to 1, to the Divine Favor card that let its caster draw enough cards to even their hand with their opponent’s, to the way that he bellowed “Justice demands retribution!” upon a click of the relevant emote button.

 I had developed a love for Uther’s affinity for justice, to the point that I made it to Legend rank with the Paladin class at the tail end of 2014.
 That is to say, I made it to the top of the competitive ladder right at the end of the college semester, right at the beginning of the holiday season, and, most importantly, right after Super Smash Bros. for Wii U launched.

 A Change of Heart

-Fast forward a couple weeks.
-The holiday break has come and gone, and fellow students have returned to campus en masse for another semester of grueling tests and being turned away at the door of a frat house at 2am on a Wednesday.
-Many have come bearing newly acquired gifts.
-Others have come armed with tales of their kooky aunts and uncles.
+Fast forward a couple of weeks.
+The holiday break had come and gone, and fellow students were returning to campus en masse for another semester of grueling tests and getting turned away at the door of a frat house at 2am.
+Many had come bearing newly acquired gifts.
+Others came armed with tales of their kooky aunts and uncles.

 My Nintendo-loving, SNES-toting roommate?
-Naturally, he comes back with a Wii U and a copy of the newest Smash Bros.
+Naturally, he returned with a Wii U and a copy of the newest Smash Bros.

 For a few days, we tested out the playing field.
 He and I were both familiar with the characters—we had enjoyed many intense matches of Smash Bros. in our dorm room, squinting at our 3DS screens—and for a little while, it had seemed like not much had changed.
 Little Mac was still powerful on the ground.
 Snake was still a no-show.
 And, still, I didn’t have a main.